In 2015 we launched the Mobile Eye Clinic to help address the staggering demand for eye care services in Fiji.

 This increase in services created the need for a dedicated village screening team.
 The team go to smaller neighbouring villages to screen patients for eye problems right on their doorsteps, and refer them to the nearby Mobile Eye Clinic as needed.
 This was very successful and is now a permanent service.

 In November 2017 the FIJI Water Foundation made the incredibly generous donation of a prime mover truck — giving the Clinic its own means of transport.
 This gift will not only give the Clinic greater reach throughout Fiji but will also increase its reliability and cost effectiveness by removing the need to hire a transporter and eliminating the ongoing cost involved in doing so.

-2018 yielded a 30% increase in the number of patients treated compared to 2018:
+2020 yielded a 51% increase in the number of patients receiving surgeries compared to 2019: